surfingoldelephant/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/Invoke-Command.md

 ### Example 9: Include local variables in a command run on a remote computer

 This example shows how to include the values of local variables in a command run on a remote computer.
-The command uses the `Using` scope modifier to identify a local variable in a remote command.
+The command uses the `Using:` scope modifier to identify a local variable in a remote command.
 By default, all variables are assumed to be defined in the remote session.
-The `Using` scope modifier was introduced in PowerShell 3.0.
-For more information about the `Using` scope modifier, see [about_Remote_Variables](./About/about_Remote_Variables.md) and [about_Scopes](./about/about_scopes.md).
+The `Using:` scope modifier was introduced in PowerShell 3.0.
+For more information about the `Using:` scope modifier, see [about_Remote_Variables](./About/about_Remote_Variables.md) and [about_Scopes](./about/about_scopes.md).